HASH1MX/Traesnake/README.md

 - Avoid hitting obstacles or yourself
 - Cross the borders to appear on the opposite side

 - - Use arrow keys or on-screen buttons to control the snake
 - Eat food to grow longer and increase your score
-- Avoid hitting obstacles or yourself
-- Cross the borders to appear on the opposite side

-- - Use arrow keys or on-screen buttons to control the snake
-- Eat food to grow longer and increase your score